pratyushkjhawork-web/glasslink-g1/README.md

 # GlassLink G1 Smart Glasses Simulator

-Internship assignment submission for the Alfaleus Tech IoT and BLE Application Developer role.

 I built a defensive parser for the fictional GlassLink G1 BLE protocol, a React Native/Expo simulator for both sides of the connection, and a bonus multilingual voice intent classifier.